Magneto-conductivity and CME in Dirac semimetals from Keldysh technique in Landau levels basis: Longitudinal Magneto-conductivity from the kinetic equations

 \subsection{Invisibility of the Landau quantization}

 Let us now discuss the oscillations problem.
+The series over LLs instead of integrals over energy emerged because we disregarded electrons temperature.
+Eventually, at temperatures larger then LLs energy splitting, the oscillations disappear.
+However, in the ``large \(\mu\)'' materials, which we discuss in this paper, temperatures of order of several or dozens of K are not enough to smear the oscillation completely.
+Thus we suggest an alternative mechanism which might explain the absence of the Landau quantization artifacts even at several K temperatures in experimental data.

 In any realistic setup, the value of magnetic field varies as a function of the transverse coordinate \(b=B_\parallel(\vec x_\bot)\) with an average \(B=\braket{b}_b\) and a finite variance \(\delta B=\sqrt{\braket{(b-B)^2}_b}\).
 As a prominent example, the renowned spin echo effect is determined by this microscopic stochasticity of a macroscopically uniform magnetic field \cite{VanKampen1976}.

 To model the varying magnetic field we convolute the `discrete' formula \eqref{EqCondIIExt} with a Gaussian kernel